ameenrj/trading-floor/README.md

 the decimal place restrictions imposed on the withdraw input vs. the true balance rather than the formatted balance shown on the screen)
 - No error messages shown to the user
+- UI not fully responsive to resizing the window, notably the buy/sell stock rows